mobijoker/Cyber/_posts/Arthur/Articles/en/2015-02-08-how-to-fix-ping-unknown-host-com.md

 echo "nameserver 8.8.8.8" | sudo tee /etc/resolv.conf
 ```

-Or you can manual edit the `resolv.conf` file.
+Or you can manually edit the `resolv.conf` file.
 For this you need to open the `resolv.conf` file:

 ```
 sudo nano /etc/resolv.conf